torvalds/linux/drivers/firmware/arm_scmi/vendors/imx/imx95.rst

   SCMI firmware will send notification to LM 'X').

-'Graceful' means asking LM itself to shutdown/reset/etc (e.g. sending notification to Linux, Then Linux reboots or powers down itself).
+'Graceful' means asking LM itself to shutdown/reset/etc (e.g. sending notification to GNU/Linux, Then GNU/Linux reboots or powers down itself).
 It is async command that the SUCCESS of the command just means the command successfully return, not means reboot/reset successfully finished.